Class group sync

 What it looks like in iLearn

 Once iLearn has synced overnight with eStudent (AMIS), you can go into iLearn and see which students are in which group.

 - Login to iLearn and select your unit.

-- Click on Tools, Users and then Groups.
+- Click the Actions menu and select Groups.

 - When you click on a group it shows you the students who have enrolled.

 - A group for all internal and external students is created and contains ALL internal or external students respectively.
 So, for example, if there is more than one external cohort in the iLearn unit, then the [External] group would contain all external students.